Optics beyond Lenses with Monocle

-Following diagram is an attempt to visualize that flow:
+The following diagram is an attempt to visualize that flow:

 Real-world example: circe-optics

 circe-optics is an excellent real-world application of Optics idea.
-When you think a while about traversing and modifying JSON documents it may struck you that there are quite a few aspects common with Optics.
+When you think a while about traversing and modifying JSON documents it may strike you that there are quite a few aspects common with Optics.

-Field with given name may or may not exist – sounds like Prism, we may lossily focus into some field and the notion of nesting – sounds like Lens, then we need to “assume” that some field is e.g.
+Field with a given name may or may not exist – sounds like Prism, we may lossily focus into some field and the notion of nesting – sounds like Lens, then we need to “assume” that some field is e.g.

 String – sound like Prism again.
 Let’s take a very short look at

 It defines Prisms for all JSON types as e.g.:

 Prism[Json, JsonNumber] it is a great example of a composition of the same types of Optics.
 Besides that, the library uses different types of composition in many places.
 A good example may be “zooming in” deeper into JSON structure.
 You can access